Place de la Monnaie: Royal Theatre of La Monnaie

 The most important building on the Place de la Monnaie is the Royal Theatre of La Monnaie, located on its eastern side.
 It was designed by Louis Damesme and erected between 1817 and 1822 to replace the Grand Opera built in 1700 by Gio Paolo Bombarda.
 It is from this theatre that the Belgian Revolution started in 1830, after a performance of Auber's opera La Muette de Portici.
 After a fire on 21 January 1855, the theatre was reconstructed after the designs of Joseph Poelaert.
-The theater has been renovated many times.
+The theatre has been renovated many times.
 The last renovation dates from 1986 and was carried out by the architectural offices A.2.RC and URBAT, as well as the architect Charles Vandenhove.
-Today, it is home of the National Opera of Belgium, one of the foremost opera houses in Europe.
+Nowadays, it is home of the National Opera of Belgium, one of the foremost opera houses in Europe.

 Monnaie Center

-On the western side of the square is the Monnaie Center, which has replaced the Grand Postal Office since 1971.
-This 63 m building houses the Mint Gallery; a covered shopping gallery, as well as the administrative services of the City of Brussels, and provides access to the metro and to four underground parking levels.
-To its left, another covered shopping gallery; the Anspach Gallery, opens onto the square.
+On the western side of the square is the Monnaie Center, which replaced the Grand Central Post Office in 1971.
+This 63 m building houses The Mint shopping centre (ground and basement levels) and provides access to the metro and to four underground parking levels.
+Until 2022, the upper levels housed the administrative services of the City of Brussels, now located in the nearby Brucity building.

+Anspach Gallery

+To the left of the Monnaie Center, a covered shopping gallery, the Anspach Gallery, opens onto the square.
+The building occupies almost the entire block between the Boulevard Anspach, the Rue de l'Evêque, the Rue des Fripiers and the Rue Grétry.
+In addition to shops, it comprises a hotel, apartments, the Brussels Casino, as well as access to the metro.